LemmyNet/activitypub-federation-rust/docs/08_receiving_activities.md

 ## Sending and receiving activities

 Activitypub propagates actions across servers using `Activities`.
 For this each actor has an inbox and a public/private key pair.
 We already defined a `Person` actor with keypair.
 Whats left is to define an activity.
 This is similar to the way we defined `Person` and `Note` structs before.
-In this case we need to implement the [ActivityHandler](trait@crate::traits::ActivityHandler) trait.
+In this case we need to implement the [Activity](trait@crate::traits::Activity) trait.

 ```
 # use serde::{Deserialize, Serialize};